stacks-network/rendezvous/docs/chapter_7.md

 ### Define a Borrowing Property

-We want to test that **borrowing always updates the loan amount correctly**:
+You want to test that **borrowing always updates the loan amount correctly**:

 ```clarity
 ;; stx-defi.tests.clar